 In 1806, the commander of the British forces in the Cape, Lieutenant General Sir David Baird, ruled that the Khoi, the indigenous people of the Cape originally known as Hottentots, would be used to convey letters and small packages.
 These runners or “post boots” were employed in relays being stationed at farm houses along the route.
 In return for being paid twenty shillings a month, farmers were required to provide them with food and quarters.
 The penalty for failing to provide this service was levied at the rate of £10.

 However, they were soon replaced by “post orderlies” mounted on horses.
-As the quantity of mail increased, even these “couriers” were found to be inadequate and wanting.
+As the quantity of mail increased, even these “couriers” were found to be inadequate.

 Use of Post Carts

 The colonial government responded by offering a prize for the best design for a Post Cart.
 It is not known who won the prize but the winning design was a light, sprung cart which came into use in 1824.
 Later this mail cart service would be extended as far as Algoa Bay.